strohel/strohel.github.io/_posts/2020-09-29-bench-actix-rocket.md

 Old dependencies sometimes also bring duplicate packages into dependency tree, `cargo tree -d` will show them.
 And finally [lib.rs](https://lib.rs/) shows outdated dependencies in red, though not the transitive ones.

+This article was dedicated to operational characteristics.
+I believe that every developer should care how their product actually runs.
+But that isn't the whole story
+--- I have some developer experience notes from porting from Actix to Rocket, let's see whether I'll be able to distil them into a blog post.

 Thanks for reading, and as usual I would be glad for any comments, thoughts and remarks.